via-edge-ai/meta-rity/docs/getting-started/connect-board-shell.rst

 ------------

 RITY is shipping a SSH server and is configured to expose an SSH connection over USB.
-Please check the BSP documentation to see which USB port can be used for SSH connections.
+Please check the :doc:`BSP documentation <bsp:boards/index>` to see which USB port can be used for SSH connections.

 Connecting using the board IP